laserpants/trombone/README.md

 ### Introduction

-Trombone is a JSON-server that facilitates RESTful single-point data access and uses PostgreSQL as storage backend.
+Trombone is a JSON-server that facilitates RESTful single-point data access, using PostgreSQL as storage backend.
 Its purpose is to map HTTP requests to preconfigured SQL templates.
 These templates are instantiated and executed against a database, with results returned in JSON, using standard HTTP response codes.

 ### Hello, world!